Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Training for sports clubs Management/General employees (athletes, staff) Compliance overall 1 time/year

-Education Compliance Academy (company newsletter) All employees Introduction of compliance cases 4 times/year
+Education Compliance Academy (company newsletter) All employees Case studies presented in accessible comic format 4 times/year

-Compliance KY Case Studies All employees Theme-based cases and interpretations (100)
+Compliance KY Case Studies All employees In-house plausible case studies and interpretations (100)

 Number of employees receiving compliance training (non-consolidated)